glotzerlab/signac-examples/projects/std.flow.hello-world-optimization/README.md

 # Implementation

-The optimization project is implemented with one *master* job for each optimization, and a bunch of *slave* jobs that acutally executes the simulation.
+The optimization project is implemented with one *master* job for each optimization, and a bunch of *slave* jobs that actually executes the simulation.
 The two kinds of jobs are distinguished with the **master** state point parameter.

 # Usage